“I just don’t feel like myself.”

 Good support and a dedication to self-care are important aspects of the healing process.
 Getting enough sleep, eating regularly, getting outside in the sunlight, and learning to say no are vital.
 With adequate treatment, including psychotherapy and sometimes medication, you can return to health and wellness.

 What do I hear most often when women have healed?
-“This is what it is supposed to feel like to be a mother.”
+“This is what it is supposed to feel like to be a mother-finally.”
 “I wish someone would have told me this could happen.”
 The more we talk about this, the less stigma, and the fewer women will be silently suffering.
 I am passionate about getting the word out, and hopeful that together we can create a community where it is ok to ask for help and where women can better support each other in the journey through motherhood.